Skip to content

 Sub judice convention

 The sub judice convention is a voluntary restraint by parliamentarians from discussing matters that are before the courts.
-Its purpose is to ensure justice and fairness to parties involved in legal proceedings and to maintain the independence and separation of the judicial branch from the legislative branch.[xvi]
+Its purpose is to ensure justice and fairness to parties involved in legal proceedings and to maintain the independence and separation of the judicial branch from the legislative branch.[xvii]
 This convention is usually applied more strictly to criminal than to civil cases.
 Furthermore, this convention cannot prevent or block the debate on a bill, even if it relates to a matter before the courts.

 Senator called to order

-A senator called to order by the Speaker during debate on an item must stop speaking, sit down and not speak further on the matter, except on a point of order, until a ruling has been made on the point of order.[xvii]
+A senator called to order by the Speaker during debate on an item must stop speaking, sit down and not speak further on the matter, except on a point of order, until a ruling has been made on the point of order.[xviii]

 For additional information on debate